mbiegel1/cmsc447_hw1_final/README.md

     <br>`sql_data.py`: Contains functionality for adding, updating, reading, and deleting data from the SQL database.
     <br>`scores.db`: Database file that stores data and is accessed by application during use
     <br>
-    <br>`templates`: Contains all HTML templates that are used and displayed on each respected page:
+    <br>`templates/`: Contains all HTML templates that are used and displayed on each respected page:
         <br>`home_screen.html`: Interface output for the home screen of the application
         <br>`add_data.html`: Interface and page for user to interact with when "Add a new user" button is selected
         <br>`update_data.html`: Interface and page for user to interact with when "Update existing user" button is selected